sel4devkit/sel4devkit-manual/src/src/install_and_configure/using_the_prebuilt_image.md

 # Using the prebuilt image

-## SD Card preparation

-The SD card must be partitioned correctly in order to contain U-Boot and partitions to hold a binary / kernel plus additional filesystem.
-For convenience, a prebuilt disk image is provided. _Note: the disk images have been created for a 16GB SD card; please use a card that is 16GB or larger._
+Instructions for using the prebuilt U-Boot image are as follows: _Note: the disk images have been created for a 16GB SD card; please use a card that is 16GB or larger._

-1. Get the prebuilt disk image from the [maaxboard-prebuilt](https://github.com/sel4devkit/maaxboard-prebuilt) repository, either by cloning the entire repository, or by using the direct link [here](https://github.com/sel4devkit/maaxboard-prebuilt/raw/master/disk_images/maaxboard-uboot.img.zip).
+1. Get the prebuilt disk image from the [maaxboard-prebuilt](https://github.com/sel4devkit/maaxboard-prebuilt) repository, either by cloning the entire repository, or by using the direct link [here](https://github.com/sel4devkit/maaxboard-prebuilt/blob/main/disk_images/maaxboard-uboot.img.zip).

     _Note: the images are compressed as zip files in order to reduce their size (compressed size ~15MB, uncompressed size ~15GB), and will need to be uncompressed using a suitable utility before use._

 2. Once you have downloaded the image you will need to use a utility for flashing images to external drives.
-The rest of this section assumes that you will use Etcher; see the [Host Machine Setup](host_setup.md) section for more details.
+The rest of this section assumes that you will use Etcher; see the [Host Setup](host_setup.md) section for more details.

 3. Insert the SD card you wish to flash, and open Etcher.
 ![etcher-default](figures/etcher-default.png)